thachp/om-network/README.md

 * Restrictions: Manufacturers must provide collateral equal to their ASK amount.
 Manufacturers must brand the finished goods as OMN with QRCODE linking to contract detail.

 ### How the network reward contracts? ###
-NETWORK calculate optimal scenario and approve contracts based on various factors; cost of parts, manufacturing cost, shipping cost, participants reputation, geographical region, and so forth.
-Network aims to provide best pricing, and earliest delivery time of goods.
+NETWORK calculate optimal scenario and reward contracts based on various factors; cost of parts, manufacturing cost, shipping cost, participants reputation, geographical proximities, and so forth.
+Network aims to provide best pricing and earliest delivery time of goods to consumers.

 ## Fees ##
 * 2.5% Network fees for opening contracts.